 The earliest and latest sunsets and sunrises are lovely phenomena that happen around every solstice.
 People around the world notice them and often ask about them.

-Bottom line: The 2014 solstice comes on December 21, but the earliest sunsets at mid-northern latitudes – say, 40 degrees N. happen on or near December 7.
+Bottom line: The 2015 solstice comes on December 22, but the earliest sunsets at mid-northern latitudes – say, 40 degrees N. happen on or near December 8.
 Latitudes closer to the equator had their earliest sunset in late November, or earlier in December.
-Latitudes closer to the North Pole have their earliest sunset closer to the December solstice.
+Latitudes closer to the Arctic Circle have their earliest sunset closer to the December solstice.